-Key requirements: Oregon OSHA's emergency temporary rules for heat illness prevention
+Key requirements: Oregon OSHA's permanent rules for heat illness prevention

-On July 8, 2021, Oregon adopted two emergency temporary rules - 437-002-0155 and 437-004-1130 - following direction from Oregon Gov. Kate Brown to protect workers from heat-related illnesses.
+On May 9, 2022, Oregon adopted two permanent rules - 437-002-0156 and 437-004-1131 - following direction from Oregon Gov. Kate Brown to protect workers from heat-related illnesses.

-The rules' key requirements are identical and apply to any workplace where extreme heat caused by weather can expose workers to heat-related illnesses - medical conditions resulting from the body's inability to cope with a particular heat load; 437-004-1130 applies to agricultural workplaces and 437-002-0155 applies to all other workplaces.
+The rules' key requirements are identical and apply to any workplace where extreme heat caused by weather can expose workers to heat-related illnesses - medical conditions resulting from the body's inability to cope with a particular heat load; 437-004-1131 applies to agricultural workplaces and 437-002-0156 applies to all other workplaces.
+The rules do not apply to buildings and structures that have mechanical ventilation that keep the indoor heat index less than 80 degrees Fahrenheit.